altocodenl/tagaway/readme.md

    - **server: process to review unsupported formats, invalid pivs and errored mp4 conversions**
    - server: review format errors with files that have a jpg extension
    - server: serve webp if there's browser support (check `request.header.accept`, modify tests to get both jpeg and original at M size).
-   - server/client: rethink need for refreshQuery field, if we are constantly updating the query.
    - server/client: ignore deleted pivs flag for both upload & import, at an upload/import level.
    - server/client: videos pseudo-tag
    - server/client: set location